 “Nobody takes innovation seriously until you scale.”Edwin Keh, CEO of HKRITA

 Even though most of the clothes we wear are made of blend materials, finding a recycling method to separate and recycle the fibres has long been the holy grail.
 In 2016 the H&M Foundation launched the Recycling Revolution program with The Hong Kong Research Institute of Textiles and Apparel Limited (HKRITA) with the aim to find one commercially viable method that could do just that within our program period of four years.

-The work began in 2016 and only a year later Kanji Kanjiwara, professor at the Faculty of Textile Science and Technology at Shinshu University, and his team reached a milestone when they discovered a hydrothermal method that had the potential to change the game completely.
+Only one year into the program we reached a huge milestone when Kanji Kanjiwara, professor at the Faculty of Textile Science and Technology at Shinshu University and his team discovered a hydrothermal method that had the potential to change the game completely.
 We call it the Green Machine.